If you are an individual member of AMUSE who is facing financial hardship a hardship funding request form can be found under the Resources tab.

-AMUSE will set aside $100 per month (coming to a total of $1000 per year) in a Discretionary Fund which will be made available to campus and community organizations and action groups to facilitate external projects.
+AMUSE will set aside $300 per month in a Discretionary Fund which will be made available to campus and community organizations and action groups to facilitate external projects.

 Guidelines for application